Cuibaby/MFIALane/README.md

 ## Thanks

-The evaluation code is modified from [SCNN](https://github.com/XingangPan/SCNN), [Tusimple Benchmark](https://github.com/TuSimple/tusimple-benchmark) and [RESA](https://github.com/zjulearning/resa.git).
+The code is modified from [SCNN](https://github.com/XingangPan/SCNN), [Tusimple Benchmark](https://github.com/TuSimple/tusimple-benchmark) and [RESA](https://github.com/zjulearning/resa.git).
 It's also recommended for you to try  [LaneDet](https://github.com/Turoad/lanedet).